Placement Testing Frequently Asked Questions

 All applicants to degree, diploma, and certain certificate programs must take a placement examination (assessment) or qualify for a waiver as indicated below.
 The assessment is not an entrance examination.
 The primary purpose of placement examinations is to determine the individual’s skill level and readiness.
 Assessment results will be used to determine the need, if any, for developmental placement.
 Faculty advisors will also use the results in planning students’ programs and classes.

-Placement assessments are administered in the following areas: Writing/Sentence Skills, Reading and Mathematical skills.
+Placement assessments are administered in the following areas: English skills (Including an Essay) and Mathematical skills.
 All placement scores are valid at CFCC for five years from date of examination.

 CFCC will accept official copies of placement tests taken at other colleges (ASSET, COMPASS, ACCUPLACER).
 SAT scores (CFCC College Code 5094) directly from the College Board, or ACT scores (CFCC College Code 3185) are also accepted by CFCC.
 Official high school transcripts that post SAT or ACT results are also accepted.
 Students enrolling in programs that have placement testing requirements are required to have placement test scores on file prior to being accepted at CFCC.
 The placement test may not be necessary if the applicant meets one or more of the following requirements: